KaliNikolova/61040-portfolio/assignments/assignment2.md

 ## Application pitch

-**Name:** ...
+**Name:** Current

-**Motivation:** ... is for anyone who feels overwhelmed and stuck by a long to-do list that doesn't fit the dynamic reality of their day.
+**Motivation:** Current is for anyone who feels overwhelmed and stuck by a long to-do list that doesn't fit the dynamic reality of their day.

 **Key features:**
 We’ve all been there: staring at a huge to-do list, feeling so overwhelmed that we don't know where to start.
 You end up spending hours planning your work instead of actually doing it.
-Then, a single unexpected meeting throws your entire "perfect" plan into chaos. ... is designed to be a calm, focused guide that cuts through that noise.
+Then, a single unexpected meeting throws your entire "perfect" plan into chaos.
+Current is designed to be a calm, focused guide that cuts through that noise.

 1. **The "Now" Screen**